Spaces

 Sales has its own.
 Support has its own.
 Routes, revenue, code, notes, the messy thing nobody built software for — each gets its own.
 Browse what's installed, add what isn't, and switch between them like rooms in a house.

-Construct Spaces marketplace and launcher grid
+Construct Spaces Space Store and launcher grid

 Anatomy